-Treasury and SSC have undertaken a joint analysis of all Plans similar to that completed for the draft Plans that were submitted at the end of November 2012.
-If you would like more detailed feedback from the analysis of your Plan, please contact us.
+Treasury and SSC have undertaken a joint analysis of all Four-year Plans similar to that completed for the draft Plans that were submitted at the end of November 2012.
+If you would like more detailed feedback from the analysis of your Four-year Plan, please contact us.

-Central agencies provided overall advice on the Plans to the Ministers of Finance and State Services in early February.
+Central agencies provided overall advice on Four-year Plans to the Ministers of Finance and State Services in early February.
 A copy of this letter will also be provided to the offices of the Ministers of Finance and State Services, who may share it with Vote Ministers.